iluwatar/java-design-patterns/leader-followers/README.md

 ## Programmatic Example

-The Leader/Followers pattern is a concurrency pattern where one thread (the leader) waits for work to arrive, de-multiplexes, dispatches, and processes the work.
+The Leader-Followers pattern is a concurrency design pattern where one thread (the leader) waits for work to arrive, de-multiplexes, dispatches, and processes the work, thereby enhancing CPU cache affinity and reducing event dispatching latency.
 Once the leader finishes processing the work, it promotes one of the follower threads to be the new leader.
 This pattern is useful for enhancing CPU cache affinity, minimizing locking overhead, and reducing event dispatching latency.

 In the provided code, we have a `WorkCenter` class that manages a group of `Worker` threads.
 One of these workers is designated as the leader and is responsible for receiving and processing tasks.
 Once a task is processed, the leader promotes a new leader from the remaining workers.